 The Letter of Intent provides the Program Committee with information on the applicant's proposed research.
-Specific details of the Letter of Intent vary by program and are outlined in Table 2: Letter of Intent Requirements by Program.
+Specific details of the Letter of Intent vary by program and are outlined in the table below.

-Table 2: Letter of Intent Requirements by Program
+Table 3: Letter of Intent Requirements for Graduate Certificate and Graduate Diploma Programs

-Program(s) Information Required in the Letter of Intent Graduate Certificate in Advanced Clinical Study of Addiction (G.C.A.C.S.A.)
-N/A Graduate Certificate in Health Services Management (G.C.H.S.M.)
+Program(s) Major(s) Information Required in the Letter of Intent Graduate Certificate Advanced Clinical Study of Addiction (G.C.A.C.S.A.)
+N/A Bioinformatics (G.C.B.)
+N/A Health Services Management (G.C.H.S.M.)
 Nature of interest in the program and the intended career outcome upon completion.
-Graduate Certificate in Epidemiology and Biostatistics (G.C.E.B.)
-N/A Graduate Certificate in Public Health Program and Policy Planning and Evaluation (G.C.P.H.P.E.)
-N/A Graduate Diploma in Addiction and Mental Health Psychotherapy (G.D.A.M.H.P.)
+Epidemiology and Biostatistics (G.C.E.B.)
+N/A Public Health Program and Policy Planning and Evaluation (G.C.P.H.P.E.)
+N/A Graduate Diploma Addiction and Mental Health Psychotherapy (G.D.A.M.H.P.)
 Nature of interest in the program and the intended career outcome upon completion.
-Master of Arts (M.A.)
-Goals or objectives for seeking a graduate degree in the chosen discipline.
-Nature of proposed research and alignment with supervisor's expertise.